Quantifying mandibular positioning error and simulated temporomandibular joint-space changes in patient-specific occlusal splints: Method

 \section{Method}

-To investigate how positioning occlusal splints and their accuracy influence changes in the temporomandibular joint (TMJ) region, we propose a unified computational approach that combines multimodal data integration, transformation-based splint design, and statistical analysis of rigid transformations.
+To investigate how occlusal positioning splints influence mandibular positioning accuracy and simulated changes in the TMJ region, we propose a unified computational approach that combines multimodal data integration, transformation-based splint design, and statistical analysis of rigid transformations.

 The method builds upon previously developed approaches to mandibular motion acquisition using a mandibular bow and a facial scanner~\cite{ITIB2016}, multimodal image segmentation and registration~\cite{TomakaG2019}, and splint design based on transformation models~\cite{Pojda2019}.
 These components are extended using a transformation tree framework~\cite{POJDA2025102093,TOMAKA2025110311} and complemented by statistical analysis methods defined on the Lie group $SE(3)$.